giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/reactive-offer/README.md

 :::danger **Provisioning**

-Since offers can fail, Mangrove requires each offer to be %%provisioned|provision%% in native token.
+Since offers can fail, Mangrove requires each offer to be [provisioned](/docs/developers/terms/provision.md) in native token.
 If an offer fails, part of that provision will be sent to the caller that executed the offer, as compensation.

 Make sure that your offer is [well-provisioned](offer-provision.md#checking-an-account-balance) before calling `newOfferByVolume`, otherwise the call will fail.
 The easiest way to go is to send a comfortable amount of native token to Mangrove from your offer-posting contract.
 Mangrove will remember your balance and use it when necessary.